Easy Crispy Air Fryer Turkey Thighs Recipe

 - This recipe is for one turkey thigh in the air fryer, it easily multiplies just make enough seasoning for each turkey thigh.

-- Seasoning measurements are for one thigh, one thigh can feed two people with sides.
+- Seasoning measurements are for one thigh; one thigh can feed two people with sides.
+If your air fryer holds more, feel free to add more without crowding.

-- All air fryers cook slightly different, test the turkey thigh by using an accurate meat thermometer.
+- All air fryers cook slightly differently, test the turkey thigh by using an accurate meat thermometer, it should read 165° F.

 - Remember to pat the thighs dry before proceeding with the recipe.
 This will help to produce delicious crispy skin.